tanhaoen/keppel-dbt-training/Lesson 2/lesson2_lab.md

 ### Make your solution DRY

-Now that you've confirmed your model produces the correct results, let's try and minimize repetitive code in it.Inspect the parts of `FCT_CUSTOMER_PAYMENT_SQL` that produce the aggregations for number of orders per payment method.
+Now that you've confirmed your model produces the correct results, let's try and minimize repetitive code in it.
+Inspect the parts of `FCT_CUSTOMER_PAYMENT_SQL` that produce the aggregations for number of orders per payment method.

 When using pure SQL to produce these columns, the code is very repetitive.
 Utilize Jinja's `for` loops and conditional statements to rewrite it in a new dbt model, `FCT_CUSTOMER_PAYMENT_JINJA`.

-Compile `FCT_CUSTOMER_PAYMENT_JINJA` by either clicking the "Compiled code" button, or running this command
+Look at the compiled SQL of `FCT_CUSTOMER_PAYMENT_JINJA` by either clicking the "Compiled code" button, or running this command.
+The compiled SQL should look similar to what you have in `FCT_CUSTOMER_PAYMENT_SQL`.
 ```
 dbt compile --select fct_customer_payment_jinja
 ```